Title Loan Laws And Disclosures For Each State

 West Virginia

-Car title loans aren’t allowed in West Virginia.
+Car title loan lending is outlawed in West Virginia.
 The state prohibits most types of short term loans.

 Wisconsin